-As the industry is getting closer and closer to adopting the TAUS Dynamic Quality Framework (DQF) as a standard for evaluating translation productivity and quality, we’ve decided to talk to the heads of the translation department at Dell EMC about their experience with using DQF.
-They are a long-time supporter of the vision behind TAUS DQF and, since July 2017, an active user of the DQF integration with GlobalLink (provided by Translations.com).
+As the industry is getting closer and closer to adopting the TAUS Dynamic Quality Framework (DQF) as a standard for evaluating translation productivity and quality, we’ve decided to talk to the heads of the translation department at Dell-EMC about their experience with using DQF.
+They are a long-time supporter of the vision behind TAUS DQF and, since July 2017, an active user of the integration with GlobalLink (provided by Translations.com).

-Dell EMC produces high volumes of translated content – more than 200 million words in more than 34 languages and dialects annually using four different vendors.
-Since July of 2017, 78 million words have run through the DQF integration, with plans to have all volume flowing through the integration within the next year.
+Dell-EMC produces high volumes of translated content – more than 200 million words in more than 34 languages and dialects annually using four different vendors.
+Since July 2017, 78 million words have run through the DQF integration, with plans to have all volume flowing through the integration within the next year.
 In addition to that, they work with different content streams and differentiate between several content types, most of which they apply machine translation on.
-Out of the total generated translation volume that runs through GlobalLink, ~75% of the production data is currently being pushed through DQF and analyzed on the Quality Dashboard.
+Out of the total generated translation volume that runs through GlobalLink, ~75% of the production data is currently being pushed through DQF and analyzed on the DQF Dashboard.

 Here is why:

 1. Complex production processes ask for complex measurements

 The realization that the LISA QA model they were using was outdated and didn’t take into consideration the differences in content type, purpose of content or its audience, prompted Dell-EMC to seek another solution.
 Their production reality asked for a multi-faceted evaluation method - one that would not treat all content the same or be mainly focused on the linguistics.
 And they needed this solution to also track data on translation productivity and edit-distance so that they could evaluate efficiency of their machine translation engine output - at scale, in real-time.